 - a.
-A Marijuana Retailer is a permitted use at a location where a Medical Marijuana Provisioning Center Special Exception Use Permit has been approved, with or without the continued Medical Marijuana Provisioning Center use.
-Any operation of the Medical Marijuana Provisioning Center, a Marijuana Retailer, or combination of the two, shall comply with all conditions of the Special Exception Use approval for the Lot. - b.
-A Medical Marijuana Provisioning Center or Marijuana Retailer may only be located within a PUD in compliance with the standards in this Section 5.16.3G and where retail use is permitted in the PUD Supplemental Regulations. - c.
-No Lot containing a Medical Marijuana Provisioning Center, Marijuana Microbusiness, or Marijuana Retailer shall be located within 600 feet of any Lot on which either a Medical Marijuana d.
-Number of State Marijuana Licenses per Lot

-Provisioning Center, Marijuana Microbusiness, or Marijuana Retailer is located.
+A Marijuana Retailer is a permitted use at a location where a Medical Marijuana Provisioning Center Special Exception Use permit has been approved, with or without the continued Medical Marijuana Provisioning Center use.
+Any operation of the Medical Marijuana Provisioning Center, Marijuana Retailer, or combination of the two, shall comply with all conditions of the Special Exception Use approval for the Lot. - b.
+A Lot containing a Medical Marijuana Provisioning Center and/or a Marijuana Retailer shall be located at least 600 feet from any Lot on which either a Medical Marijuana Provisioning Center, Marijuana Microbusiness, or Marijuana Retailer is located. - c.
+A Lot containing a Medical Marijuana Provisioning Center and/or a Marijuana Retailer shall be located at least 1,000 feet from a Lot on which a pre-existing Public School or Private School, but excluding dance or art schools, is located. - d.
+A Medical Marijuana Provisioning Center or Marijuana Retailer may only be located within a PUD in compliance with the standards in this Section 5.16.3G and when retail use is permitted in the PUD Supplemental Regulations. - e.
+An application for a Medical Marijuana Provisioning Center and/or a Marijuana Retailer in the M1, M1A, or M2 zoning districts may only be approved if the Medical Marijuana Provisioning Center and/or Marijuana Retailer is incidental to the Principal Activity or Principal Use and the Floor Area devoted to the Medical Marijuana Provisioning Center and/or